 the Reading Room.

-may need to limit or delay retrievals to maintain our service levels.
+may need to limit or delay retrievals for individuals to maintain our service levels for everyone.
 Your

 patience and understanding is appreciated.